rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 Deletion is optional (by default turned on) , and can be disabled with the property `DisableDeletion` set to true.

-The DBMerge was designed for scenario 1, but also  works for scenario 2 except for deletions.
+The DBMerge was designed for scenario 1 and scenario 2.
+For scenario 2, the property DeltaMode has to be set to DeltaMode.Delta: `DeltaMode = DeltaMode.Delta`.

 ### Example